 The 9th edition of Research.com ranking of the best universities in the field

-of Electronics and Electrical Engineering relies os data combined from
+of Electronics and Electrical Engineering relies os data consolidated from

 Position in the ranking is based on a sum of D-indexes (Discipline H-index) of all ranking